 White Witch Moth Facts

 - Perhaps most notably, the term White Witch Moth serves as the common name for one of the largest Lepidoptera in the world.
-However, the sincerely marvelous insect also goes by the somewhat less pronounceable scientific name of the Thysania agrippina.
-But regardless of which name one uses to refer to it, the invertebrate remains a truly incredible variety of moth.
+The marvelous insect also goes by a somewhat less pronounceable scientific name.
+That’s the difficult term Thysania agrippina.

-- The respected Dutch entomologist Pieter Cramer became the first person to officially describe this marvelous invertebrate.
-This fortuitous action occurred in the year 1776.
-Furthermore, over the years, it has also acquired several alternate common names.
-These include such names as the ghost moth, the great grey witch, the great owlet moth, and simply the white witch.
+- This fortuitous action occurred in the year 1776.
+Over the years, it has also acquired several alternate common names.
+These include such unique terms as the ghost moth, the great grey witch, the great owlet moth, and simply the white witch.

-- For the moment, the IUCN does not have a listing for the White Witch Moth on its Red List.
-This occurs partly because of its relatively wide distribution.
-Nevertheless, many people consider it to be at great risk.
-That’s partly due to a significant reduction of its natural habitat throughout its range.
-However, it must also be considered to be at risk due to the effects of climate change.
+- For the moment, the IUCN does not have a listing for the White Witch Moth on its Red List of Threatened Species.
+This occurs partly because of the relatively wide distribution of the insect.
+Many experts nonetheless consider it to presently be at risk.

 Related Articles